cheangdominic/BingeBoard/README.md

 - TV show data provided by The Movie Database (TMDB) API.
 - UI icons sourced from SVGRepo and custom assets.
 - Open-source packages licensed under MIT or respective licenses — see package.json for details.
-- This project was developed as part of a university course at [Your University Name].
+- This project was developed as part of a university course at BCIT.

 ## 8. AI or API Usage Details
 - **TMDB API:** Used to fetch TV show data, images, episodes, and ratings in real-time.